IdentityServer/IdentityServer4/docs/reference/client.rst

 ^^^^^^^^^^^^^^

 ``RequireConsent``
     Specifies whether a consent screen is required.
-Defaults to ``false``.
+Defaults to ``true``.
 ``AllowRememberConsent``
     Specifies whether user can choose to store consent decisions.
 Defaults to ``true``.
 ``ConsentLifetime``